kodetroll/simple_alarm/README.md

 * PLAY_RING  - Plays phone-incoming-call.oga from freedesktop

-Note:
+Notes:
  * 1) ogg and oga files are played using ogg123.
-* 2) wav files using aplay.
+ * 2) wav files are played using aplay.
-* 3) freedesktop sounds are found in: /usr/share/sounds/freedesktop/stereo/
+ * 3) freedesktop sounds are found in: /usr/share/sounds/freedesktop/stereo
-* 4) ubuntu sounds are found in: /usr/share/sounds/ubuntu/stereo/
+ * 4) ubuntu sounds are found in: /usr/share/sounds/ubuntu/stereo
-* 5) gnome sounds are found in: /usr/share/sounds/gnome/default/alerts/
+ * 5) gnome sounds are found in: /usr/share/sounds/gnome/default/alerts

   Copyright (C) 2015 KB4OID Labs, A division of Kodetroll Heavy Industries